mogenson/lua-macos-app/README.md

 ## Conclusion

 Thanks for following along with this journey to create a MacOS app using only Lua.
-If you have an Apple Silicon computer, you should be able to clone and run the app directly from the GitHub repo.
-Intel Mac users will need to rebuild `luajit` for their architecture.
-As far as I know there's no way to build `luajit` as a universal binary since it includes hand crafted assembly.
+You should be able to clone and run the app directly from the GitHub repo.

-But, maybe we could include an x86 and am64 version of luajit and detect which interpreter to call in the shebang startup script…

 If you share this app with a friend, they can edit `main.lua` in a text editor and create a complete new app.
 No recompling or downloading developer tools necessary.
 Also the only dependences are the single `luajit` binary, at 609 kB, and `objc.lua`, at 286 lines.
 That's way smaller than bundling a Python interpreter and all of the required modules!

-I'd like to thank the authors of [fjolnir/TLC](https://github.com/fjolnir/TLC) and and [luapower/objc](https://github.com/luapower/objc) for their Objective-C Lua implementations.
-Unfortunately neither of these projects still run on modern versions of MacOS, but their designs and ideas were immensely helpful.

 Where to next?
 Using the Lua to Objective-C approach from this article, we can use any part of Apple's frameworks.
 This app could be ported to run on an iPhone or iPad with [UIKit](https://developer.apple.com/documentation/uikit?language=objc), or we could add GPU accelerated graphics with the [Metal](https://developer.apple.com/documentation/metal/metal_sample_code_library/rendering_a_scene_with_deferred_lighting_in_objective-c?language=objc) framework!

+## Acknowledgements

+I'd like to thank the authors of [fjolnir/TLC](https://github.com/fjolnir/TLC) and and [luapower/objc](https://github.com/luapower/objc) for their Objective-C Lua implementations.
+Unfortunately neither of these projects still run on modern versions of MacOS, but their designs and ideas were immensely helpful.

+Thanks to Nathan Craddock for showing the relationship between Objective-C and C in the [NSPasteboard example](https://nathancraddock.com/blog/2023/writing-to-the-clipboard-the-hard-way/).

+Thanks to A. Wilcox and Chloé Vulquin for the LuaJIT universal binary [build instructions](https://github.com/mogenson/lua-macos-app/issues/2).

 ## Appendix